 Spaces are available on a first-come first-serve basis.
 Non-reserved permit holders are guaranteed a space within the zone (orange, grey, or green) of the permit they purchase.
 However, the non-reserved permit does NOT guarentee a parking space in a specific lot.
 If your lot of choice is full, you are expected to move to the next nearest lot within your zone.

 Each school has their own parking pass.
 Your parking pass is valid only at the campus where you purchased it.
 Please see the affiliate parking page for information about parking at Western's affiliated schools.

 Generally, the best position for the hang tag to active the gate mechanism is hanging from the rear-view mirror.
 Alternatively, you could also position the hang tag on the inside of the windshield, on the driver's side of the dashboard.
 The hang tag should be facing out so that enforcement staff can clearly see the permit number when monitoring parking lots.
 Please remove the hang tag from your rear-view mirror if it inhibits visibility when the vehicle is in motion.

 Approach the parking gate slowly; the gates are mechanical and may require a second or two to open.
 Drive at a slow speed within about 3 feet of the antenna.

-The antenna is mounted on the yellow pole at the foot of the island.
-When you get within 10 feet of the antenna, your transponder will reflect a low frequency radio wave specific to your transponder and the gate will open.
+The antenna is mounted on the pole at the foot of the island.
+When you get within 10 feet of the antenna, your hang tag will reflect a low frequency radio wave specific to your permit and the gate will open.

 Do not tailgate; the vehicle ahead of you may obstruct the radio frequency path between your device and the antenna.

 Permit refunds can be issued to undergraduate students up until February 15th of each academic year.
-You must return your transponder in order for the refund to be accepted on a prorated basis for the remaining full months of the parking year.
-A service charge of $30.00 will be applied.
+You must return your hang tag in order for the refund to be accepted on a prorated basis for the remaining full months of the parking year.
+A service charge of $25.00 will be applied.